Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 ## Key Management and EigenPod Proof Submitter

 EigenLayer Native Restaking requires submitting proofs to EigenLayer contracts to prove the amount of validator ETH is active and its withdrawal address is pointing to the EigenPod.
 For users who do not wish to include the "EigenPod Owner" (aka The EigenPod generation key) in their proof generation commands, you may identify another wallet as the **Proof Submitter** and delegate its privilege to submit proofs on its behalf using the assign_submitter command.
-This is a **one time process** to assign a submitter for proofs.
 At any point in the future the `sender` of the proof can be the assigned submitter.
+The EigenPod owner can also designate a new Proof Submitter as needed.

 Use the following command to assign a submitter for your EigenPod:
 ```bash